Yoga nidra is an effortless, guided practice that releases tension on all levels and nourishes wellbeing.

 ”Carol’s clear and compassionate guidance allowed me to feel safe and to relax into this transformational practice.
 It’s been such a supportive practice for my own general well-being in these challenging times.
 The course is also helping me to gradually come to greater loving acceptance of myself as I am” – A

-Bespoke practices are offered on a one-to-one basis, either live or online, supported by a personalised recording.
+I offer bespoke practices on a one-to-one basis, either live or online, supported by a personalised recording.
 Please contact Carol if this is of interest to you.

-Many describe one-to-one dyads or co-meditation as an opportunity to reconnect with the power of presence and our deepest wisdom or intuition.
+Many describe one-to-one dyads or co-meditation as an opportunity to reconnect with the power of presence and their deepest wisdom or intuition.
 Unlike in solitary meditation, this experience is supportively facilitated as space is held for exploration.
 No ‘fixing’ or self-improvement is required.
-Some also think of dyads as a form of mentoring in which each participant discovers their own insights.
-Open to those with and without prior experience.
+Some also think of dyads as a form of mentoring in which each individual discovers their own insights.
+Those with and without prior experience are welcome.

 “Thank you for the dyad.
 It was fantastic and revelatory … reassuring, too.” – AL